-As you approach the farm buildings, go through the left-hand of the two large visible metal gates and keep left on a concrete driveway between outbuildings.
+5 As you approach the farm buildings, go through the left-hand of the two large visible metal gates and keep left on a concrete driveway between outbuildings.
 You have another view now of Crippenden Manor on your left, with its pond straight ahead.
 Turn right on the first driveway and go through the new electronic gates (there is a green gate release button on a post in front of the gates), shortly passing the stables of a large equestrian centre on your right.
-In 150m, just before a right hand bend, look for a wooden markerpost.
-Go left here, leaving the driveway.
-You come through double wooden gates, the left of which is signed Cottage Farm, and up an unmade track.
+In 150m, just before a right hand bend, look for a wooden markerpost [Mar 2021: grounded].
+Go left here, leaving the driveway, through double wooden gates up an unmade track.
 Immediately keep right beside the hedge, ignoring a small overgrown wooden gate, and follow the dusty track as it sweeps right into woodland.
 Stay on this woodland path and in 300m ignore a metal gate on your left which only leads into a field.
 You shortly have views on your left but you still have nearly 200m to go.
 Finally, at the top, with a large pond visible on your right, your path comes out of the woods to reach a T-junction at Dry Hill with great view of the Kent-Surrey counties before you.